JK27/idioms-english-spanish/README.md

 - HTML for teh structure og the application
 - CSS for styling
-- Google Chrome for web dev and tools (https://www.google.com/chrome/)
+- Google Chrome for browser and dev tools (https://www.google.com/chrome/)
+- Mozilla Firefox for browser and dev tools (https://www.mozilla.org/en-US/firefox/new)
 - Bootstrap framework for responsiveness and structure of the application (https://getbootstrap.com/)
 - Font Awesome icons for butttons (https://fontawesome.com/)
 - Git for version control (https://git-scm.com/)
 - GitHub for hosting the repository (https://github.com/)
 - Heroku App for hosting and deployment (https://idioms-english-spanish.herokuapp.com/)
 - Am I responsive for testing responsiveness (http://ami.responsivedesign.is)

+## Testing

 ## Deployment